transentis/bptk_py/README.md

   "until": 100,
   "dt": 1,
   "model": "simulation_models/model",
-  "equationsToSimulate": [
-    "capabilities.totalWorkforceExperience",
-    "cash.cash",
-  ]
 }
 ```
 The ``constants`` list stores the overrides for the constants.
 The ``model`` parameter contains the relative path to the simulation model.
 Please omit the ``.py`` file ending.
 The simulation will not start without a ``name``, the simulation will exit with an error if no name is given.
-The ``equationsToSimulate`` contains equations that the simulator is supposed to simulate.
-In this way, you do not need to specify the equations to simulate in the API (just leave the ``equation(s)`` parameters empty then).
-It serves as a fallback if the equations are not specified in code.
-You should also consider using the ``sourceModel`` field as for each scenario, a file monitor will run in background to check for changes in the source model.
+You should consider using the ``sourceModel`` field.
+For each scenario, a file monitor will run in background to check for changes in the source model.
 The file monitor will automatically update the python model file whenever a change to the source model is detected!
+(See next section for more details)
 The repo contains the **Scenario Manager** ipython notebook in the top level.
 You may use it to check for available scenarios and write your own ones.
 (For now the tool is very basic, extensions to come soon)

+## Monitoring of itmx source models
+Whenever you instantiate a *bptk* object and plot at least one scenario, one thread per ``sourceModel`` will monitor the scource ITMX file.
+It checks for modifications secondly.
+Whenever a modification is detected, a bash script will be called that executes the node.js transpiler: [https://bitbucket.org/transentis/sd-compiler](https://bitbucket.org/transentis/sd-compiler)
+For this to work, make sure you set the parameter ``sd_py_compiler_root`` to the absolute path of the transpiler's root directory in [BPTK_Py/config/config.py](BPTK_Py/config/config.py), e.g. ``sd_py_compiler_root = "~/Code/sd-compiler/"``
+The simple bash script calling the transpiler lies in [BPTK_Py/shell_scripts/update_model.sh](BPTK_Py/shell_scripts/update_model.sh).
+It takes the transpiler path and the relative path of the simulation models as taken from the scenario config's ``sourceModel`` field and executes the parser once.

 ## API calls
 The ipython example notebook contains examples for the API calls.
 For now, there are two methods analysts can use: